BangKartavya/Arduino/README.md

 ## Used By

-This project is used by the following companies:
+This project is used in the following competitions:

 - Ravenclaw Team for Techkriti 2024